Michael Benavides

 -

-As the primary game design I take lead in approaching the current state of the games sandbox and balancing.
-Working with some of our most dedicated community members and analytics I'm able to see win loss ratio across multiple gamemodes as well as the popularity across the different towers and tools in the game.
+As the primary game designer I take lead in approaching the current state of the game's sandbox and balancing.
+Working with our analytics I'm able to see win loss ratio across multiple game modes as well as the popularity across the different towers and tools in the game.
+Furthermore our community is very vocal regarding feedback and helps to keep us informed of the shifting "Meta" in the game.

 -